aaronbloomfield/ics/uva/old/syllabus-fall-2018.md

 **Topic coverage:** This course will be split into six different topic areas, which are meant to be a introduction to a follow-on course that is available (or will soon be available) to take.
 Each topic area is expected to take 2 weeks to cover, and will have two homeworks.
 The topic areas are listed below.
 Note that the content and the order they are covered may change as the semester progresses.

+- Introduction (2 lectures)
-- Introduction (3.5 lectures); topics: course introduction and motivation, terminology, security mindset
+    - Course introduction and motivation
+    - Terminology
+	- The Security Mindset
-- Ethics & Policy (5 lectures); topics: ethics, policy
+- Ethics & Policy topic area (follow-on course: STS 25xx/35xx by Tolu Odumosu) (6 lectures)
-- Encryption (5.5 lectures); topics: encryption, hashes
+    - Cybersecurity ethics, which will largely follow [this module](https://www.scu.edu/ethics/focus-areas/technology-ethics/resources/an-introduction-to-cybersecurity-ethics/)
+    - Cybersecurity policy: mostly US-based, but international policy as well
+- Encryption (follow-on course: CS 4501, Topics on Cryptography, and similar courses) (6 lectures)
+    - Encryption, hashes, and randomness
+    - Case studies
+- *Midterm 1: Monday, October 1st, in lecture*
-- Binary manipulation (6 lectures); topics: viruses, buffer overflows, binary exploits
+- Binary manipulation (follow-on course: CS 4630, Defense Against the Dark Arts) (6 lectures)
+    - Virtual machines
+    - Viruses and binary-modification malware
+    - Buffer overflows and other exploits
+    - Root kits
+- Network security (follow-on course: CS 4760, Network Security) (6 lectures)
+    - Networking overview: TCP/IP, Wifi
+    - Security mechanisms: firewalls, encryption of existing TCP/IP stack, etc.
+    - Malware: worms, password cracking, etc.
+- *Midterm 2: Wednesday, October 31st, in lecture*
+- Digital forensics (no follow-on course just yet, but one is being planned) (6 lectures)
+    - Topics to be announced
-- Networks (6 lectures); topics: networks, web security
+- Modern threats (6 lectures)
-- Modern topics (9 lectures); topics: SQL/XSS/CSRF, anonymity, cryptocurrency, stuxnet, rootkits, VMs
-- Digital forensics (3 lectures); topics: forensics
+    - SQL & XSS
+    - Modern malware such as Stuxnet, NotPetya, etc.
+    - CVEs and their exploits
+    - Case studies from the NSA, CIA, and others including: Snowden, NSA tools breach, etc.
+- Course conclusion (1 lecture)
+- *Final exam: Friday, December 14th, from 2 pm to 5 pm*

 [1]: ../readme.html